RYTHUG/Nekodoro/README.md

 * **No Usage Data:** We do not track how you use the app or how long you focus.
 * **No Location Data:** We do not access or store your location.

-### 3. Internet Usage
-The App functions 100% offline.
-It does not connect to the internet, and no data is ever sent to external servers or third parties.
+### 3. Internet Usage The App functions primarily offline.
+Usage data is stored locally.
+An internet connection is only used for the following technical purposes:

+Google Fonts: The App loads fonts from Google Servers to ensure correct visual representation.
+Your IP address may be transferred to Google for this technical purpose, but no personal data is stored by us.

+External Links: If you click on links (e.g., to this Privacy Policy or Support), your device’s browser will open the respective URL.

 ### 4. Local Storage
 Any preferences or settings (such as timer duration or theme selection) are stored strictly locally on your device.
 This data is never shared and is deleted if you uninstall the App.